tylero-sfu/final-project/README.md

-# STAT 350 Final Project
+# STAT 350 Final Project - Group 24
 <sub>
 Tyler Oh - 301320847<br/>
 This project is to perdict the death rate by social stauts,<br/>